CymricNPG/arc42_logseq/pages/Deployment View.md

 - TODO Deployment View
 - ## Infrastructure Level 1
 	- ==Hints==
+	  collapsed:: true
-		- Describe (usually in a combination of diagrams, tables, and text):
+	  Describe (usually in a combination of diagrams, tables, and text):
 		- distribution of a system to multiple locations, environments,  computers, processors, .., as well as physical connections between  them
 		- important justifications or motivations for this deployment  structure
 		- quality and/or performance features of this infrastructure